Injured by a Defective Bike or Component? How to Make a Claim

 How to make a claim for a bike fault injury

-To make a compensation claim for an injury caused by a faulty bicycle or bike part, you must be able to prove that another party was responsible for the injury.
+To make a no win, no fee compensation claim for an injury caused by a faulty bicycle or bike part, you must be able to prove that another party was responsible for the injury.
 In most cases, the party responsible will be the retailer where you purchased the bike or part.

 In some cases there may be another party responsible, such as a bicycle mechanic if they recommended and fitted the part, or the manufacturer of the product if you bought it from them directly.